 2. Also Great: Another Kindle That’s More Budget-Friendly

-With a $60 price tag, this basic Kindle is a great choice for reading outdoors and has some (but not all) of the same features you’ll find in the Paperwhite above.
+With a $90 price tag, this basic Kindle is a great choice for reading outdoors and has some (but not all) of the same features you’ll find in the Paperwhite above.
 For one, it has a 6-inch glare-free screen and an e-ink display that’s visible in direct sunlight.
 It also can sync with your library apps on other devices in order to send library books to your Kindle.
 (No Kindle model allows you to download library apps directly on the device.)
 You can easily adjust the brightness on the screen when you move from outside to inside as well.
-This Kindle doesn’t come in a larger 32-gigabyte option like the Paperwhite, so you’ll have a sizeable 8 gigabytes to work with.
+You’ll also have a sizeable 8 gigabytes to work with.
 And, it boasts a similar battery life to the Paperwhite above, and is compatible with Audible so you can listen to audiobooks from the device.

 The big sacrifice with this device is that it lacks a waterproof design.
 For those readers who plan on reading at the beach or poolside, this is definitely a drawback and makes you a bit more vulnerable to water damage, which isn’t covered by Kindle’s basic one-year warranty.
 (However, there’s a two-year accident protection plan that does cover water damage for just $15 more.)